isabella-breuhl/isabella-breuhl/README.md

 ## 🍇 About Me

 I'm a full-time IT Specialist in the Financial Services industry.
-On the side, I create all-in-one digital portfolios for small businesses - custom websites, domain setup, web hosting, SEO, IMAP configuration, and Google search presence.
+On the side, I create all-in-one digital portfolios for small businesses—custom websites, domain setup, web hosting, SEO, IMAP configuration, and Google search presence.

 ## 🔮 Skills